-A royal baby will make the world's greatest brand even stronger
+The royal baby will make the world's greatest brand even stronger

 In time, that core group will encompass increased appearances by Prince George, Princess Charlotte and the new arrival.

 Slowly, the other members of the royal family will become increasingly marginalized.
-Princess Beatrice and Princess Eugenie -- the daughters of Prince Andrew, the Queen's youngest son -- have been struggling to find royal roles in recent years.
+Princess Beatrice and Princess Eugenie -- the daughters of Prince Andrew -- have been struggling to find royal roles in recent years.

-The new arrival will not help their cause much, but he or she will massively boost the cause of the monarchy.
+This new arrival will not help their cause much, but he or she will massively boost the cause of the monarchy.

-Note: Correction: An earlier version of this article incorrectly described Prince Andrew as Queen Elizabeth's youngest son.